flashbots/flashbots-docs/docs/flashbots-protect/additional-documentation/ratelimiting.md

 ## Rate limiting exceptions

-If you are a wallet or application integrating with protect and you require a higher rate limit please reach out to [bertcmiller](https://twitter.com/bertcmiller).
+If you are a wallet or application integrating with protect and you require a higher rate limit please reach out to [Shea Ketsdever](https://twitter.com/SheaKetsdever).

 ## Batch request support